 • Insurance co-pay & co-insurance waived

 50% special on colonoscopies through end of MARCH - $1500

 The regular cost of a colonoscopy in The Bahamas is $3000.

 Take advantage of this offer, especially if you are 45 years or older.

-• If deductible is not met - the patient pays the deductible plus vat.
-Co-payment is waived.
+• If deductible is not met - the patient pays the deductible plus VAT.
+Co-payment & co-insurance are waived.

-• If deductible is met - the patient’s co-pay is waived.
+• If deductible is met - the patient’s co-pay & co-insurance are waived.

 Labs – Pathology

 • If a polyp or polyps are found the patient is responsible for paying for them.